amolenk/dapr-hands-on/Assignment04/step-by-step.md

 1. Open the file `Assignment04/src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

-2. Add a using statement the file so you can use dapr classes:
+2. Add a using statement int this file so you can use dapr classes:

    ```csharp
     using Dapr;